In Peru, Fujimori heirs duel it out in Congress - Journal du Cameroun

-Peru’s Congress on Wednesday opened a debate on whether to dismiss popular lawmaker Kenji Fujimori on corruption charges — the latest twist in his battle against his sister Keiko for control of their father’s political dynasty.
+Peru’s Congress on Wednesday staged a marathon debate on whether to dismiss popular lawmaker Kenji Fujimori on corruption charges — the latest twist in his battle against his sister Keiko for control of their father’s political dynasty.

 Kenji, 38, is accused of attempting to buy votes to keep disgraced former president Pedro Pablo Kuczynski from being impeached.